Toxe/example-cpp-ci-project/README.md

 An example project to test and compare different CI (Continuous Integration) services building a C++ project on Linux, Mac, Windows with GCC, Clang (libc++ and libstdc++), MSVC and Clang-cl.

+Note: This tries to be a simple and robust CI setup that is open for improvements.
+It does not use more advanced configurations like build matrices and instead tries to be a bit more specific (even if that means repetition).

 ### Supported CI services, platforms and Compilers

 #### AppVeyor